What Is The New Trend For Bathroom Tiles?

 Large Format Tiles

-By reducing grout lines, large tiles contribute to a clean and uninterrupted design that makes bathrooms feel more spacious and easier to maintain.
-Their expansive surface also visually enlarges smaller bathrooms, enhancing openness and light.
-However, large format tiles come with installation challenges.
+However, large format tile requires a more technical installation process.
 In such a case, the subfloor must be perfectly level to avoid lippage (uneven edges), and their size demands precision cutting and handling.
 Specialized tools and adhesives, such as medium-bed mortar, are also often required to support their weight.

 Colors And Patterns